 Our team understands these feelings of uneasiness.
 By hiring The Cossitt Law Firm to represent your interests in your divorce proceedings, we will work toward easing your burdens.
 Let us handle the day-to-day work to prepare for your divorce negotiations and hearings.
 You can then focus on the things you need to do to prepare for your new life.

-For a review of your case, contact us at 970-488-1887 today.
+For a review of your case, contact us today.
 We appreciate the opportunity to work for you.
 We take our responsibility to represent you very seriously, and we will work as hard as we can to help you receive a favorable outcome.

 If you have decided to get a divorce, the next steps can seem daunting.
 Here we provide a few answers to common questions about filing for divorce.